Why Central Banks Are Buying Record Gold in 2026: BRICS, De-Dollarisation & UK Impact

 Why Should UK Gold Owners Care?

-Central bank gold buying at 1,000+ tonnes per year creates a structural floor under gold prices.
-Even when short-term crashes occur (like the 11% drop on 31 January 2026), the buying pressure from sovereign nations is relentless.
+Central bank gold buying — running at 850 to 1,000+ tonnes a year — creates a structural floor under gold prices.
+Even when short-term crashes occur (like the sharp drop in late January 2026), the buying pressure from sovereign nations is relentless.
 London is the global centre for gold trading — the Bank of England vaults hold 400,000 gold bars.
 The UK gold market is directly connected to this global shift.

 The Numbers: Record Central Bank Buying